feeroz123/SeleniumPython_POM_Behave_BDD_HybridFramework/README.md

 * behave
 * allure-behave

+These packages can also be installed using: `pip install -r requirements.txt`

 For Allure Reports:
 1. Download and Unzip the latest "**allure**" command line tool from [here](https://github.com/allure-framework/allure2/releases).
 2. Update the Path environment variable